Lande21/RolandeU.github.io/README.md

 Kaggle datasets, Day...
 read 30pages ✅✅, 10pages✅Finished the book✅
 D visited and we went to O
-Talked to Ma and Ro
+Talked to Ma and Ro🥰